- David Ewalt, "Of Dice and Men: The Story of Dungeons & Dragons..." | Talks at Google

 - The History of Dungeons & Dragons (and some other stuff) Part 1

 - August Wrap Up

 - Why Everyone Loves Advanced Dungeons & Dragons

-- The Dungeons & Dragons experience Full Movie
+- Dungeons & Dragons Origin Story

 A fascinating and personal look at Dungeons & Dragons that "tracks D&D's turbulent rise, fall, and survival, from its heyday in the 1980s…to the twenty-first century" (The Wall Street Journal).

 Even if you've never played Dungeons & Dragons, you probably know someone who has: the game has had a profound influence on our culture, and 2014 marks the intriguing role-playing phenomenon's 40th anniversary.
 Released decades before the Internet and social media, Dungeons & Dragons inspired one of the original nerd subcultures and is still revered by more than 30 million fans.
 Now, the authoritative history and magic of the game are revealed by an award-winning journalist and lifelong D&D player.